 - All drivers looking to become HGV drivers must pass the medical requirement to become HGV drivers.
 Fortunately, accessing the D2 form is free.
 Note that the D4 form outlines your medical history.
 You must conduct your medical after every five years.

 - You must pay around £120 to get your medical done.
-But it would be a lot cheaper if you did your medical at a private company (you'll pay around £50).
+But it would be much cheaper to do your medical at a private company (you'll pay around £50).

 - Once you've processed your D2 and D4 forms, it takes about three weeks to get your HGV provisional license.